wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
 = 5.0.+ =
+* 5.0.5 / Meta disables author archives if there is only a single author with posts; disables date based archives as well.
+* 5.0.5 / Meta noarchive/nofollows 404s and archive pages.
+* 5.0.5 / Appends "Post title" via "Site title" with link-backs to your feeds.
+* 5.0.5 / Meta embeds Open Graph (og:) protocol tags on all posts, pages, and portions of the site.
 * 5.0.4 / Hotfix.
 * 5.0.2 / Improved keyword generation for the Meta module.
 It will now ignore numbers, anything inside of <pre></pre>, and any [shortcode] codes.
 * 5.0.1 / Better output filtering on Reviews.